district10/blog/_posts/post-0001-pandoc-readme.md

 :   Parse untranslatable HTML codes and LaTeX environments as raw HTML
     or LaTeX, instead of ignoring them.
 Affects only HTML and LaTeX input.
-Raw HTML can be printed in Markdown, reStructuredText, HTML, Slidy, Slideous, DZSlides, reveal.js, and S5 output; raw LaTeX can be printed in Markdown, reStructuredText, LaTeX, and ConTeXt output.
+Raw HTML can be printed in Markdown, reStructuredText, Emacs Org mode, HTML, Slidy, Slideous, DZSlides, reveal.js, and S5 output; raw LaTeX can be printed in Markdown, reStructuredText, Emacs Org mode, LaTeX, and ConTeXt output.
 The default is for the readers to omit untranslatable HTML codes and LaTeX environments.
 (The LaTeX reader does pass through untranslatable LaTeX *commands*, even if `-R` is not specified.)

 `-S`, `--smart`